 On 12 October 2005, the European Parliament and Council reached agreement on the scope of a new Bathing Waters Directive (2006/7/EC).
-This new Directive was adopted and published early in 2006 and has now been transposed into domestic law by the Bathing Water Regulations 2008, which came into force on 14 May 2008.
-This process is currently taking place within the UK.
+This new directive was adopted and published early in 2006 and has now been transposed into UK law by the Bathing Water Regulations 2008, which came into force on 14 May 2008.

-The main objective of this Directive is to improve public health protection, while taking account of changes in science and technology and bathing water management since the original 1976 Directive was adopted.
-The revised Directive sets four new standards of water quality (excellent, good, sufficient and poor) and all bathing waters shall be expected to achieve at least the "sufficient" classification by 2015, with limited exceptions.
-Key aspects of the new Directive include an obligation to meet a much tighter minimum bathing water quality standard, rationalisation of the water quality parameters to be monitored, new rules for the frequency of sampling and improved provision of information to the public concerning bathing water quality.
+The main objective of this directive is to improve public health protection, while taking account of changes in science and technology and bathing water management since the original 1976 directive was adopted.
+The revised directive sets four new standards of water quality (excellent, good, sufficient and poor) and all bathing waters shall be expected to achieve at least the "sufficient" classification by 2015, with limited exceptions.
+Key aspects of the new directive include an obligation to meet a much tighter minimum bathing water quality standard, rationalisation of the water quality parameters to be monitored, new rules for the frequency of sampling and improved provision of information to the public concerning bathing water quality.